In many cases, people with alcohol-related liver disease (ARLD) do not have any noticeable symptoms until their liver is badly damaged.

-As your liver becomes more severely damaged, you will usually develop more obvious and serious symptoms, such as:
+As the liver becomes more severely damaged, more obvious and serious symptoms can develop, such as:

 - yellowing of the skin and whites of the eyes (jaundice)

-- swelling in the legs, ankles and feet due to a build-up of fluid (oedema)
+- swelling in the legs, ankles and feet caused by a build-up of fluid (oedema)

-- swelling in your abdomen due to a build-up of fluid known as ascites
+- swelling in your abdomen caused by a build-up of fluid known as ascites

 - a high temperature (fever) and shivering attacks